 The median is the middle value in a data series and, depending on the size of the data series, can be a value from the set or a value that does not occur directly in the set.
 In the first step of the calculation, the data series is sorted in ascending order of size.
 Once this has been done, the further calculation depends on whether the number of elements is even or odd.

-With an odd number of elements in the data series, the calculation is much simpler.
+If there is an odd number of elements in the data series, calculating the median is much easier.
 To do this, simply take the value from the sorted data series that lies exactly in the middle.
 The fact that the number is odd also ensures that such a value exists.

-In the data series [3,7,9], for example, the 7 lies exactly in the middle, as there is exactly one value that is larger and exactly one smaller value.
+In the data series [3,7,9], for example, the 7 is exactly in the middle, as there is exactly one value that is larger and exactly one smaller value.
 The median of this data series is therefore 7.
 The data series [3,7,9,13,18] has five elements and therefore also an odd size.
-In this case, the 9 lies exactly in the middle of the data series and the median is therefore 9.
+In this case, the 9 lies exactly in the middle of the data series and therefore the result is 9.

 With an even number of elements, the approach just described cannot be used because no data point lies exactly in the middle of the data series.
 In the data series [3,7,9,11], for example, this center point does not exist.
-Therefore, you have to use the two middle values, in this case, 7 and 9, and calculate the average, i.e. (7+9)/2 = 8.
+Therefore, you have to make do by using the two middle values, in this case, 7 and 9, and calculating the average, i.e. (7+9)/2 = 8.
 The median in this data series is therefore 8.

 What are Median, Mode, and Mean and how do they differ?